MicrosoftDocs/dynamics-365-unified-operations-public/retail/set-up-activation-accounts-validate-devices-hq.md

 ---
 # required metadata

-title: Manage Retail accounts and devices from headquarters | Microsoft Docs
+title: Manage Retail accounts and devices from headquarters
 description: This article explains how an IT Pro can set up Retail activation accounts for retail workers to activate Modern POS or Cloud POS devices.
 author: MargoC
 manager: AnnBe
-ms.date: 2015-12-07 22:30:17
+ms.date: 2015-12-07 22 - 30 - 17
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations